Gladioul/Renpy_ollama_local_AI_configuration/README.md

 ## Customaization

 - You can add a 'base prompt' by addig the tokens via code on scrypt.rpy it can give you:
-           -Personality for your character
+           * Personality for your character
-           -Limit the number of words of the response (It is already implemented to fit in the chatter box
+           * Limit the number of words of the response (It is already implemented to fit in  the chatter box

 ## Tips and Tricks